junxit/us-congress-bills-111/bill.md

 ## § 3.
 Adaptive Management Plan

-- **(a)** *In general* Not later than 1 year after the date of enactment of this Act, the Administrator, in consultation with other Federal and State agencies, shall develop an adaptive management plan for the Chesapeake Bay Program and restoration activities that includes—
+- **(a)** *In general* Not later than 1 year after the date of enactment of this Act, the Administrator, in consultation with other Federal and State agencies, shall develop an adaptive management plan for restoration activities in the Chesapeake Bay watershed that includes—
   - **(1)** definition of specific and measurable objectives to improve water quality, habitat, and fisheries;
   - **(2)** a process for stakeholder participation;
   - **(3)** monitoring, modeling, experimentation, and other research and evaluation practices;